biometrixtech/plans/documentation/api_demo.md

 ##### Response

- If the write was successful, the Service __will__ respond with HTTP Status `201 Created`, with a body having the following schema:
+ If the request was successful, the Service __will__ respond with HTTP Status `201 Created`, with a body having the following schema:

 ```
 {